django/deps/draft/0000-background-workers.rst

 Reference Implementation
 ========================

-The reference implementation is currently being developed alongside this DEP process.
+The reference implementation will be developed alongside this DEP process.
 This implementation will serve both as an "early-access" demo to get initial feedback and start using the interface, as the basis for the integration with Django core, but also as a backport for users of supported Django versions prior to this work being released.

-Once code is available, it will be referenced here.
+A more complete implementation picture can be found at https://github.com/RealOrangeOne/django-core-tasks, however it should not be considered final.

 Future iterations
 =================